marijnh/Eloquent-JavaScript/03_functions.md

 To do this, the function performs one of three actions.
 If the current number is the target number, the current history is a way to reach that target, so it is returned.
-If the current number is greater than the target, there's no sense in further exploring this branch since both adding and multiplying will only make the number bigger, so it returns `null`.
+If the current number is greater than the target, there's no sense in further exploring this branch because both adding and multiplying will only make the number bigger, so it returns `null`.
 And finally, if we're still below the target number, the function tries both possible paths that start from the current